Breath carbon monoxide: Breath CO monitor

 Breath CO monitors function based on the detection of carbon monoxide gas with an electrochemical gas sensor.
-Monitors typically incorporate an LCD display that provides a concentration level in a numeric format and/or colored indicators that correspond to various concentration ranges.
+Monitors typically incorporate an LCD that provides a concentration level in a numeric format and/or colored indicators that correspond to various concentration ranges.
 Some device models also incorporate sound warnings when a pre-programmed concentration limit is exceeded.

 The various models of CO monitors currently available on the market vary widely in terms of accuracy, functionality, and price.
 Monitors have been designed to fit the variety of applications that exist for Breath CO monitoring.

 Uses

 Smoking cessation

 As an aid to smoking cessation, a breath CO monitor can be used as a validational, motivational and educational tool.
 It has been referred to as the stethoscope of tobacco treatment.
 Breath CO monitoring provides an easy and low cost method of ascertaining smoking status without relying on a patient's self-report alone to determine whether or not they smoke.
 Self-reported smoking status has been shown to be unreliable, and a CO monitor replaces this.

 The British National Institute for Clinical Excellence (NICE) stipulates that a non-smoker is identified by a reading of less than 10ppm CO.
 Recent NICE guidelines for pregnant smokers have been published stipulating a level of 7ppm as the identification of a non-smoker.

 These devices are also useful on pregnant smokers.
 Recent clinical studies have also found that there is a direct link between the level of CO on an expectant mother's breath and the level of CO in her unborn child's blood.
 This is known as "Fetal carboxyhaemoglobin" (%FCOHb).
 This level has also been found to be on average 1.8 times higher in the baby than in the mother.
 This relationship is also used in some more advanced CO monitors in order to educate on the dangers of smoking whilst pregnant.